 Patch the Hole

-If a hole was created where the belt loop ripped off from the jeans, then you will need to fix the hole before you sew the loop back on.
-If a hole was not made, then skip this step.
+If a hole was created where the belt loop ripped off from the jeans, then you will need to fix it before you sew the loop back on.
+To repair the hole, follow these steps:

 - Trim the scrap of fabric so it's about 1/4" larger all around than the hole.
 Place the patch of fabric on the inside of the jeans under the hole.
 Temporary spray adhesive will keep the threads and scrap stay in place.
 Fusibles can also be used, but you will still need to sew on the piece of fabric for it to be strong enough to hold a belt loop.

 - Thread the sewing machine with the thread that matches the denim color in both the upper thread and bobbin.

 - Adjust the stitch width to sew a wide and elongated zigzag stitch.

 - Be sure that the loose threads of the hole and the fabric scrap are flat and in place, zigzag stitch around the edge of the hole to hold the threads and patch in place.
-The amount of zigzag stitching will depend on the size of the hole, but you will zigzag just enough to basically "tack" the patch and threads in place, not to close the hole.
+The amount of zigzag stitching will depend on the size of the hole, but you will zigzag just enough to "tack" the patch and threads in place, not to close the hole.

 - Set the sewing machine to a straight stitch.

 Sew on the Belt Loop

 Once the hole is repaired where the belt loop attaches to the jeans, then you are ready to sew the belt loop back on:

 - Remove any thread that remains from the original stitching that held the belt loop in place.

 - Line up the belt loop with its original position and stitch.
 Place the stitching where the original stitching was on the belt loop, sewing back and forth until the loop is sewn tightly to the newly created fabric under the belt loop.

 - Trim all of the threads, and your jeans are ready to wear.